lustre-labs/lustre/pages/guide/01-quickstart.md

   great developer experience.

 - Templating languages hide the fact that your ui is made of _just functions_.
-  This is a powerful realisation, because all of the same patterns you might use to abstract or organise your code _also apply to your ui_: pass ui-generating functions as arguments, return them from other functions, partial apply them, and so on!
+  This is a powerful realization, because all of the same patterns you might use to abstract or organize your code _also apply to your UI_: pass UI-generating functions as arguments, return them from other functions, partial apply them, and so on!